Churches Together in Ainsdale is a fellowship of Christian Communities in the Ainsdale area of Southport .

 Churches Together in Ainsdale’s Covenant

 There has been a covenant of co-operation and shared worship between the various Christian churches of Ainsdale for over 25 years.
-In addition to the two Catholic Churches of Sacred Heart and St John Stone, the other signatories to the covenant are St John’s C of E, the Methodist churches, United Reform and Baptist communities and Woodvale Chapel.
+In addition to the two Catholic Churches of Sacred Heart and St John Stone, the other signatories to the covenant are St John’s C of E, the Methodist churches, United Reform and Baptist communities.

 There are various joint services, meetings and activities throughout the year with special events during the Octave of Prayer for Christian Unity in January, and a Lent Safari culminating in a daybreak ecumenical service on Ainsdale beach.